Diagnostic Imaging Services

 What is an Ultrasound?

-An ultrasound or sonogram, is a non-invasive way by which a veterinary specialist visualizes an animal’s internal organs.
-Traditional X-rays only allow a doctor to see the size and position of organs and may show large abnormal structures (tumors, growths or cancer).
-However an ultrasound allows the doctor to look inside the organs at their internal structure and may help make an assessment about the organ’s function.
+An ultrasound, or sonogram, is a non-invasive way to visualize an animal’s internal organs.
+Traditional X-rays have limitations; however, an ultrasound allows the doctor to look inside the organs at their internal structure and may help make the most accurate assessment about the organ’s function.

-A hand-held transducer is moved over the area in question.
+During an ultrasound, a hand-held transducer is moved over the area in question.
 The sonogram waves appear on a screen much like a black and white television.
 Measurements are often taken of the organs and are compared to existing standards for the patient’s breed, sex and weight.
 Ultrasounds are performed on an awake patient and rarely require sedation or anesthesia.
+Shaving the hair over the affected area is typically required.

-Once the ultrasound is complete, the veterinarian will offer a course of treatment.
+Once the ultrasound is complete, the veterinarian will discuss results and offer a course of treatment.

 What is Endoscopy?